The Bisognano-Wichmann property for non-unitary Wightman conformal field theories: Analytic continuation for non-unitary Wightman CFTs

 It follows that $F_N^{(k)}$ extends to a continuous function on $\bbD \setminus \{\pm 1\}$, and it remains to analyze the points $z=\pm 1$.
 Without loss of generality we only consider $z=1$.

 Near $z=1$, straightforward computation yields that when $-M \le s \le M$ we have

-As $\lim_{t \to 0^+} t^{-k} e^{-\log(t)^2} = \lim_{t \to 0^+} t^{-k-\log t} = 0$ for any $k > 0$, we see that
+As $\lim_{t \to 0^+} t^{-k} e^{-(\log t)^2} = \lim_{t \to 0^+} t^{-k-\log t} = 0$ for any $k > 0$, we see that

-and an application of the dominated convergence theorem to \eqref{eqn: FNk} yields that
+with the limit taken over $z \in \bbD \setminus \{\pm 1\}$.
+An application of the dominated convergence theorem to \eqref{eqn: FNk} now yields that

+with the limit again taken over $z \in \bbD \setminus \{\pm 1\}$.
 The same holds at $z=-1$, and we conclude that each $F_N^{(k)}$ extends to a continuous function on the closed disk $\bbD$, vanishing at $\pm 1$.
-It follows that $F_N$ is $C^\infty$ on $\bbD$ with the required behavior, completing the proof.
+It follows that $F_N$ extends to a smooth function on $\bbD$ with the required behavior, completing the proof.

 \end{proof}